Granger Stage Station State Historic Site: Description

 The site is dedicated to the interpretation of the station, the Pony Express and the Overland Trail.
 The station is a rectangular one-story stone building measuring about 56 ft by 22 ft.
 There are two interior rooms.

 History

 A settlement was first established about 1856 at the meeting of Hams Fork with Blacks Fork of the Green River, where a ferry crossed Hams Fork.
 This became a station on the Pony Express in 1860-1861, then was a station on the Overland Trail in 1862.
 By this time it was known as the South Bend Station.
 In 1868 the trail was superseded when the Union Pacific Railroad arrived at the site.
 The station was deeded to the State of Wyoming in 1930.
 It is operated as a state historic site.
+The site is where the east-west Overland Trail joins the Oregon Trail coming down from the north.
 The Granger Station was placed on the National Register of Historic Places on February 26, 1970.

 The site was added to the NRHP February 26, 1970.